harshb2204/Spring-Boot-Tutorial/Microservices/README.md

 ## What is Service Discovery
 - In a microservices architecture, each microservice is a standalone application with specific business functionality.
-Since these microservices need to communicate with each other to function as a complete application, they need to know each other’s network locations.
-Service Discovery comes into play here, maintaining a record of these services’ locations, helping them find each other, and enabling communication.
+Since these microservices need to communicate with each other to function as a complete application, they need to know each other's network locations.
+Service Discovery comes into play here, maintaining a record of these services' locations, helping them find each other, and enabling communication.

 ## Spring Cloud Eureka(developed by netflix)